-&lt;sup>5 Supervisory control and data acquisition - i.e. automated remote monitoring
+3 Supervisory control and data acquisition - i.e. automated remote monitoring

-• 559 Litres per resident per day

-Year 3 600 litres per resident per day

-Councils intended level of service is to: Be responsive to reported faults and complaints

-Performance measure Fault response time

-(mandatory) Where the Council attends a call out in response to a fault or unplanned interruption to its networked reticulation system, the following median times are measured

-a. attendance for urgent call outs: from the time that the Council receives notification to the time that service personnel reach the site, and

-b. resolution of urgent call outs from the time that the Council receives notification to the time that service personnel confirm resolution of the fault of interruption

-c. attendance for non-urgent call outs: from the time that the Council receives notification to the time that service personnel reach the site, and

-d. resolution of non-urgent call outs from the time that the Council receives notification to the time that service

-personnel confirm resolution of the fault of interruption

-How we will measure Request for service system

-Specified standard

-2021/22 results:

-a.
-0.1 hours (attendance - urgent)

-b.
-1.5 hours (resolution - urgent)

-c.
-0.1 hours (attendance - non-urgent)

-d.
-3.3 hours (resolution - non-urgent)

-Year 3 Specified standard

-a.
-0.5 hour (attendance - urgent)

-b.
-24 hours (resolution - urgent)

-c.
-24 hours (attendance - non-urgent)

-d.
+Level of Service Measurements and Targets Council's intended Level of Service is to: Be responsive to reported faults and complaints Performance measure ( mandatory) Fault response time Where the Council attends a call out in response to a fault or unplanned interruption to its networked reticulation system, the following median times are measured a. attendance for urgent call outs: from the time that the Council receives notification to the time that service personnel reach the site, and b. resolution of urgent call outs from the time that the Council receives notification to the time that service personnel confirm resolution of the fault of interruption c. attendance for non-urgent call outs: from the time that the Council receives notification to the time that service personnel reach the site, and d. resolution of non-urgent call outs from the time that the Council receives notification to the time that service personnel confirm resolution of the fault of interruption How we will measure Request for service system Specified standard 2021/22 results: a.
+0.1 hours (attendance - urgent) b.
+1.5 hours (resolution - urgent) c.
+0.1 hours (attendance - non-urgent) d.
+3.3 hours (resolution - non-urgent) Year 3 Specified standard a.
+0.5 hour (attendance - urgent) b.
+24 hours (resolution - urgent) c.
+24 hours (attendance - non-urgent) d.
 96 hours (resolution - non-urgent)

-Performance measure Customer satisfaction

-(mandatory) The total number of complaints (expressed per 1000 connections to the reticulated networks) received by the Council

-about

-a. drinking water clarity

-b. drinking water taste

-c. drinking water odour

-d. drinking water pressure or flow

-e. continuity of supply, and f.
-The Council's response to any of these issues

-How we will measure Request for service system

-2021/22 results:

-Total complaints - 67.6/1000

-Year 3 No more than 20 complaints per 1,000 connections

-Council's intended Level of Service is to: Maintain compliant, reliable and efficient rural water supplies

-Performance measure Where the Council attends a call out in response to a fault or unplanned interruption to its water supply for rural

-water schemes, the following median times are measured:

-a. attendance time: from the time that the Council receives notification to the time that service personnel reach

-the site, and

-b. resolution time: from the time that the Council receives notification to the time that service personnel confirm

-resolution of the fault of interruption

-How we will measure Request for service system

-2021/22 results:

-a: 0.1 hours (urgent)

-0.1 hours (normal)

-b.
-44 hours (urgent)

-1.9 hours (normal)

-Year 3 Specified standard

-a.
-48 hours

-b.
+Level of Service Measurements and Targets Performance measure ( mandatory) Customer satisfaction The total number of complaints (expressed per 1000 connections to the reticulated networks) received by the Council about a. drinking water clarity b. drinking water taste c. drinking water odour d. drinking water pressure or flow e. continuity of supply, and f.
+The Council's response to any of these issues How we will measure Request for service system 2021/22 results: Total complaints - 67.6/1000 Year 3 No more than 20 complaints per 1,000 connections Council's intended Level of Service is to: Maintain compliant, reliable and efficient rural water supplies Performance measure Where the Council attends a call out in response to a fault or unplanned interruption to its water supply for rural water schemes, the following median times are measured a. attendance time: from the time that the Council receives notification to the time that service personnel reach the site, and b. resolution time: from the time that the Council receives notification to the time that service personnel confirm resolution of the fault of interruption How we will measure Request for service system 2021/22 results: a.
+0.1 hours (urgent) 0.1 hours (normal) b.
+44 hours (urgent) 1.9 hours (normal) Year 3 Specified standard a.
+48 hours b.
 96 hours